Health services library

 You can pick up a registration form at the library.
 We'll need to see two pieces of ID when you join.
 One should prove you're employed by UHS or another NHS organisation (your contract or payslip); the other should have your current address on it (utility bill or driving licence).

 You will find our opening hours and contact details on the health services library website.
-You can also search our library catalogue online by following the link to WebCat.
+You can also search our library catalogue online by visiting Library Search.

 Staff working for other local NHS organisations